piccard21/busy-load/README.md

 npm i busy-load
 ```

-- *busy-load* imorts its css to the bundle, so it's up to you what you do with it.
+- *busy-load* imports its css to the bundle, so it's up to you what you do with it.

 #### import
 ```